 We are developing WikiFactory to enable design and hardware projects to collaborate as effectively as open source software projects.
 The in-browser, open source platform will feature a library of 3D designs and an easy-to-use design tool so that anyone can create, share and modify designs for digital fabrication.

 Set to launch in early 2018, Ampify is an open source, decentralised application platform.
-It will provide a web-application framework to create social apps on top of a secure, decentralised core.
+It will provide a framework to create social apps on top of a secure, decentralised core.